hilbix/turmites/doc/turmites.md

 Turmites are small turing machines living on an unlimited 2D pane.
 They were introduced by Scientific American.

-However there they were easy state machines not capable of many things.
-This is a nice mathematical idea, but not much fun to use in a game.
-To be more fun, turmites can do much more.
+However there they were easy state machines which are difficult to program.
+Turing machines are a nice mathematical idea, but not much fun to use in a game.
+To be more fun, Turmites for Bukkit can do much more.

 ### What are turmites